kevinthant/promise-transaction/README.md

 This small library can be useful in your project where you have to make multiple of sequential and interdependent API calls in a single request to processed for a user such as in ecommerce or banking transaction checkout process where all or nothing (aka) ACID property needs to be remained.

+Conceptually, a transaction is composed of a sequence of tasks/steps to be performed sequentially.
+Each task contains three information:
+  * name - name of the task or step in string value, should
+  * perform - a callback function that returns a promise which can be used for making a remote API call.
+This callback function can receive a single parameter `context` which contains data/result from prior tasks and other properties from initial context object passed to `Transaction` constructor.
+To access, data from prior tasks, you can access by `context.data[taskName]`
+  * rollback - a callback function that will be called in case if the task fails

 To emulate `rollback` process as in a transaction for traditional RDBMS, you can define a rollback promise to be made if a particular step fails.
 If no rollback is required for a particular step, you can simply define a function that returns a resolved promise: `() => Promise.resolve()`

+To use the `Transaction` class from this package, you can intialize with the first parameter as an array that contains task list you want to execute.
+Tasks will be executed in the same order you pass sequentially.
+Second parameter, can be an initial context object which will be just normal literal Javascript object.

 How to use it?